 Nyhavn.. meaning ‘New Harbour’ is not so new, having been built in the second half of the 17th Century.
-Strolling back in towards the centre from the Little Mermaid you could sense things getting busier and turning the corner the colours, waterway and boats hit you with more fairytale like settings.
+Strolling back in towards the centre of Copenhagen, Denmark, from the Little Mermaid you could sense things getting busier and turning the corner the colours, waterway and boats hit you with more fairytale like settings.
 A harbour that looks like it came straight out of a story book.
 Actually Hans Christian Anderson lived on this very harbour himself for much of his life in the 19th Century.

 Way back in its origins it was dug out to enable cargo and fish to be brought straight into Copenhagen.
 A place full of sailors, beer and much merriment.
 The townhouses aligning it date back to both the 16th and 17th Century.
 Old ships sit in the harbour like a great maritime museum amongst the smaller boats, Of course as cargo ships got bigger with time the harbour became more and more what we see today.
 A very pretty, picturesque spot that is a must-see spot within the City.